Kuntilanak 3: Plot

-A newly engaged couple, Stella and her fiancé Rimson, disappears during a trekking trip in an unspoiled forest.
-This event prompts four members of the SAR Komodo Team: Darwin, Asti, Herman, and Petra, to initiate a search for them.
-The team conducts their mission through the rugged terrain and encounters Samantha, convincing her to join their efforts.
-They finally reach the entrance of the forest, only to find the pathway blocked, forcing them to continue their journey by climbing the hilly road deeper into the woods.
+A newly engaged couple, Stella and her fiancé Rimson, disappears while trekking through an unspoiled forest.
+Four members of the SAR Komodo Team—Darwin, Asti, Herman, and Petra—begin searching for them and enlist Samantha.
+After reaching the forest entrance and finding the path blocked, they continue deeper into the woods by climbing the surrounding hills.

-After setting up camp, the SAR Komodo crew urges Samantha to explain why she entered the forest.
-Samantha retorts that they should abandon their search and rescue mission.
-Moments later, they suddenly hear strange noises and witness supernatural phenomena that compel them to venture further.
-During this excursion, Samantha discovers Stella's red shawl and reflects on a previous encounter with her mother, Mega N. Widjoko.
-Mega had asked Samantha to go to Ujung Sedo, located at the edge of the deep forest, to eliminate her wangsit regarding the Kuntilanak.
+At their camp, the team asks Samantha why she entered the forest, but she urges them to abandon the mission.
+Strange noises and supernatural phenomena soon force them onwards.
+Samantha finds Stella's red shawl and recalls her mother, Mega N. Widjoko, who had instructed her to visit Ujung Sedo, at the edge of the deep forest, to eliminate her wangsit concerning the Kuntilanak.

-The next morning, a thick mist appears unexpectedly, disrupting their equipment.
-Pushing through the fog, Samantha and the others later follow Yenny, the daughter of Sam's landlord, who had been kidnapped by the Kuntilanak in the second film.
-They trail her until she vanishes at the mouth of a cave.
-Without a clear direction, they enter the cave and split into two groups.
-They experience terrifying events and unexplainable encounters.
-In the climax, they manage to exit the cave with a warning: Samantha must go to the home of Mbah Putri, the source of the Kuntilanak's wangsit within the Mangkoedjiwo family.
+The following morning, a sudden mist disrupts their equipment.
+After passing through it, Samantha and the others follow Yenny, the daughter of Sam's landlord who was kidnapped by the Kuntilanak in the second film.
+Yenny disappears into a cave, prompting the group to enter and split into two.
+After a series of terrifying encounters, they escape with a warning that Samantha must seek Mbah Putri, the source of the Kuntilanak's wangsit within the Mangkoedjiwo family.

-As they set up camp in a clearing, Samantha reveals her reason for being there and ominously declares they have arrived at "Ujung Sedo."
-While everyone sleeps, the Kuntilanak haunts Herman, causing him to fall into quicksand.
-The remaining four search for him the next morning and stumble upon a ghostly village.
-The group finds a cow carcass alongside a crying baby.
-Despite warnings from others not to take the strange child, Petra picks up the baby.
-During the night, the baby goes missing, and when Petra ventures out to search for her, the Kuntilanak attacks her.
-Afterward, Asti, Darwin, and Samantha go out to look for Petra.
-Samantha encounters Yenny again and follows her to a field covered in fallen leaves, where she sees a group of blind children chasing a white horse.
+At a clearing, Samantha reveals that they have reached "Ujung Sedo".
+That night, the Kuntilanak haunts Herman, causing him to fall into quicksand.
+While searching for him the next morning, the remaining four discover a ghostly village containing a cow carcass and a crying baby.
+Despite warnings, Petra picks up the child.
+The baby disappears that night, and the Kuntilanak attacks Petra when she searches for it.
+Asti, Darwin, and Samantha then go looking for Petra.
+Samantha encounters Yenny and follows her to a field, where she sees blind children chasing a white horse.